 Research shows that providing tobacco treatment in the behavioral health setting is critically important for improving the health outcomes of this population.
-Join other behavioral health professionals for a virtual training to learn more about the health burden of tobacco and nicotine on individuals with behavioral health conditions.
+The Treating Tobacco Together: Essential Skills Training is open to those who are interested in learning more about the burden of tobacco and strategies for intervention and treatment.

 The MaineHealth Center for Tobacco Independence administers tobacco treatment trainings on behalf of the Maine Center for Disease Control and Prevention (Maine CDC), Maine Department of Health and Human Services.

 For information about professional development opportunities, sign up for our free e-newsletter and visit our calendar of events.